spindlebink/hollicode/docs/ROADMAP.md

 Here are the things I'd like to add to Hollicode.
 Some of this is in development, it's just that Hollicode develops alongside my primary game dev project right now, and I don't want to fall into the "you either build an engine or build a game" pit.

-## Non-trivial example

-Complete with user-facing interpreter.
-The language is in development for a personal project, so I've got my own bytecode interpreter running, but it's unpolished as of yet.
-This'll probably be done in Lua with LÖVE, since they're direct and (somewhat) idiomatically agnostic.

 ## `once` keyword

 It's common enough in interactive narratives that it deserves to be in the language.